Locations:

 Adiponectin and insulin sensitivity

 Insulin sensitivity refers to your body’s ability to use insulin effectively.
-The more insulin sensitivity you have, the more easily your body can use insulin and keep your blood glucose levels in a healthy range.
+The more insulin sensitivity you have, the more easily your body can use it and keep your blood glucose (sugar) levels in a healthy range.

-Adiponectin plays a role in insulin sensitivity by:
+Some of the ways adiponectin plays a role in insulin sensitivity include:

-• Impacting insulin sensitivity in your skeletal muscle (the muscles attached to your bones that help you move) and liver.
+• Impacting insulin sensitivity in your skeletal muscle and liver

 Adiponectin and inflammation

-Inflammation occurs when your immune system sends out cells to fight bacteria or heal an injury.
-There are two main types of inflammation, including:
+Inflammation happens when your immune system sends out cells to fight bacteria or heal an injury.
+Sometimes, inflammation is necessary.
+But chronic (long-term) inflammation can be harmful to your health.

 Advertisement